Economics & German

 Advice for a new student:

-Don't be afraid to try new things!
-There are unlimited possibilities and opportunities at UD, and everyone should try to take advantage of them while they have the chance.
+Find your niche and scratch it!
+UD is such a large university that there are nooks and crannies of student involvement that apply to everyone!
+Whether you choose to get involved in Greek life, find your place in an club organization, or spend all your time training for intramurals, there’s a place for everyone!
+There are unlimited opportunities at UD, and everyone should try to take advantage of them while they have the chance.
 That doesn't mean you have to fall in love with every activity you try, but give it an honest chance.
 I used to be horribly afraid of heights and then I found out about rock climbing.
 Now I work at two different rock gyms, and I spend my free time rock climbing.
 You'll often be surprised what you fall in love with.

 Advice for their parents: